Anurag-Chevendra/CodeShit/README.md

 i suggest restarting XAMPP once the above changes have been made.

-Save your code in "XAMPP\htdocs" folder.
+Save your code here: "XAMPP\htdocs"